alpalma95/roundjs-legacy/README.md

 Things I'm planning to address in the following weeks:

 - [ ] Write docs with the current status
-- [ ] Add type annotations and comments for better DX
+- [ ] Add type annotations
 - [ ] Build stuff and take notes about things I'd like to address
 - [ ] Write tests
+- [ ] DOM diffing
+  - [x] Automatic render of virtual dom
+  - [x] Diffing will update only the parts of the DOM that have actually changed
+  - [x] Diffing capabilities when element has shadow root
+  - [ ] Promisify DOM updates
+  - [ ] Take custom elements' children out of the diff tree, as they should handle their own children
 - [x] Add "template engine" with the help of [htm](https://github.com/developit/htm)
-  - Note: It is pretty basic and sometimes buggy.
-I'm working on it to make it more solid.
-- [x] Brag about it 'cause hell I'm proud (just invested a couple of [working] days so... well...)
+- [x] Attach event listeners with `@event` directive

 Thanks for reading 🙂